Best Police Flashlights

 Fenix TK20R v2 runtime 5 minutes

-Now we have that out of the way.
 The TK20R v2 is, as the name implies, the 2nd version of the TK20R, and with higher output and more throw (and almost double the battery capacity).
+Fenix often makes upgrades to their best-selling flashlights, and that’s what they did with the TK20R.

-It’s RTR (ready-to-run) with everything needed (including Fenix’s excellent 5000 mAh protected battery) to open the box and get on with it.
+It’s RTR (ready-to-run) with everything needed (including Fenix’s excellent 5000 mAh 21700 protected li-ion battery) to open the box and get on with it.

 The light cannot be disassembled, and the only removable part is the tailcap, which has fully anodized (for mechanical lockout), large, and very precisely machined rectangular threads.
 This means maximum waterproofing.